Genetic Phylogeny

 So far, the evidence is in fact far more consistent with the notion of common design with functional maintenance over time.
 It is starting to look a great deal like the books on my bookshelf or like the various types of cars on the highway - quite a few similarities combined with a great many distinct and isolated differences.

-Hominid/Primate D-loop Sequence Analysis
+Hominid/Primate D-loop Sequence Analysis:

 A "few million years" might also be a problem for the resolution of mitochondrial D-loop sequences.
 Consider that the sequences used (two of them) to estimate the time of the most recent common ancestor (MRCA) between modern humans, Neandertals, and chimpanzees where each less than 400 base pairs in length (333bp and 340bp respectively).
 The mutation rate used by Krings et. al. was based on the a priori assumption that modern humans split off from chimps some "4-5 million years" ago.
 Based on this perhaps plausible, but indirect assumption, a substitution rate of 0.94 x 10-7 substitutions per site per year per lineage, was determined.
 Using this rate, the MRCA between humans and Neandertals was calculated to have lived about 465,000 years ago.
 The MRCA of modern humans was calculated to have lived around 163,000 years ago.
 And, the MRCA of chimps and bonobos was calculated to have lived around 2,844,000 years ago.
 3, 11, 13